leavemydogalone/clickerAPI/README.md

 API for my clicker game.

-Handles basic backend functionality to handle game logic.
+Express app for little overhead and easy customization.
+A pretty straightforward API with only a couple end points for handling user login, updating user progress and game logic.

+crypto-js and jsonwebtoken for encryption of user password, handling auth, and maintaining user login.

-mongodb to handle users, track their progress along with achievements
+mongodb and mongoose to store user data, track progress